-On April 16, 2020, the Company received a loan through the Paycheck Protection Program (PPP) in the amount of \$2,881,250, bearing interest at an annual rate of 1.00%.
+On April 16, 2020, the Cooperative received a loan through the Paycheck Protection Program (PPP) in the amount of \$2,881,250, bearing interest at an annual rate of 1.00%.
 Under the terms of the Coronavirus Aid, Relief, and Economic Securities Act (CARES Act), loan recipients may apply for and be granted forgiveness for all or a portion of the loan granted under the PPP.
 Such forgiveness will be determined, subject to limitations, based on the use of the proceeds for payroll costs, rent, or utility costs and the maintenance of employee and compensation levels.
-While the Company believes that it has acted in compliance with the program and plans to seek forgiveness of the PPP loan, no assurance can be provided that the Company will obtain forgiveness of the PPP loan in whole, or in part.
-Under the terms of the PPP loan, monthly payments in the amount of \$162,145, were originally due to begin in October 2020; however, the SBA has allowed for the Company to defer repayment for 10 months following the end of the covered period.
-As of December 31, 2020, the Company has classified \$1,928,042 in payments as current in accordance with the original terms of the loan agreement.
+On August 11, 2021, the Cooperative was granted full loan forgiveness in the amount of \$2,881,250, which was recorded to other non-operating income (expense).